futursolo/stylist-rs/README.md

 ```

 Everything that is not in a conditioned block will be applied to the Component
 the class of this style is applied to.
-How that happens depends on the framework to use.
-Below there are examples for the supported frameworks.

 The Style you put in will get parsed and converted to actual CSS and automatically appended
 to the head of your HTML document.